 Deloitte & Touche LLP ("Deloitte"), the Company's independent registered public accounting firm, is responsible for performing an independent audit of the Company's consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board ("PCAOB") (United States) and expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
-The Audit Committee oversees the relationship between the Company and its independent registered public accounting firm, including appointment of the independent registered public accounting firm and assessing the independent registered public accounting firm's independent registered public accounting firm's independent registered public accounting firm to discuss, among other things, the preparation of the financial statements, including key accounting and reporting issues.
+The Audit Committee oversees the relationship between the Company and its independent registered public accounting firm, including appointment of the independent registered public accounting firm, reviewing and pre-approving the scope of services and related fees to be paid to the independent registered public accounting firm and assessing the independent registered public accounting firm's independent registered public accounting firm's independent registered public accounting firm to discuss, among other things, the preparation of the financial statements, including key accounting and reporting issues.